wllclngn/NewCode/README.md

 - **Centralized Error Handling**: A dedicated `ErrorHandler` class for consistent error management.
 - **Unit Testing**: A built-in testing framework and integration tests for ensuring code quality.
 - **Build Automation**: Cross-platform build scripts (`go.sh` and `go.ps1`) and CMake support.
+- **Performance Testing**: Includes performance benchmarks to measure the efficiency of the MapReduce pipeline.

 ---